RelationalAI SDK for Go

 }

-database := "my-database"
+database := "my_database"

-engine := "my-engine"
+engine := "my_engine"

-// load all the models
+// Load all the models.

 rsp, err := client.LoadModels(database, engine, modelMap)